Vu74269/Fast-QA/README.md

-# 🤖 BERT Question Answering App
+# BERT Question Answering App

-A Question Answering (QA) web application built with Streamlit and a fine-tuned BERT model on the SQuAD 2.0 dataset.
+A Question Answering (QA) web application built with Streamlit and a fine-tuned BERT model on a modified SQuAD 2.0 dataset.

 Users can provide a context paragraph and ask a question.
 The model extracts the most relevant answer from the context or predicts that no answer exists.